 A day in the life of a Workwise employment consultant

-Workwise works with people who are facing personal or health challenges and support them to return to or stay in employment.
+Workwise works with people who are facing personal or health challenges and supports them to return to or stay in employment.

-Wise Group senior communication advisor Rachel McGuire spent a day with Workwise employment consultant (EC) Robert Williams.
-Here’s a peek into day his day from Rachel’s perspective.
+Wise Group senior communication advisor Rachel McGuire spent a day with Workwise employment consultant / kairapu tūranga mahi Robert Williams.
+Here’s a peek into his day from Rachel’s perspective.

 I knew ‘what’ Workwise did.
 They find people jobs.
 I’d heard the bell ring at Kakariki House every time a Workwise client got a job.
 But I didn’t really have a sense of ‘how’ the team at Workwise went about helping people into employment.

-I arrived at Nugent Street in Auckland on a fairly drizzly morning.
+I arrived at the Auckland office on a fairly drizzly morning.
 Robert and I hadn’t really discussed what he had planned for the day – whether we’d be spending it in the office or out and about.
 It was a bit of both as it turns out…

 Finding someone a job needs to be a 50/50 partnership between the consultant and the person.

 Taking those first steps